johnharp/blog-code/content/post/ASPNET-MVC-Dry-UI/index.md

 called from the view.
 When embedded in the view page itself it also has access to any of the page's variables (including the Model).

-Consider a view that contains four buttons, each of which has:
+Consider a view that contains three buttons, each of which has:
 * A title
 * Some explanatory text
 * An icon